KrishnaGaur12/Meridian/docs/MASTER_DOCUMENTATION.md

 ### 📊 Jury Concerns to Address Proactively
 - "Why should we trust the AI analysis?" → Show prompt engineering, grounding
 - "How do you scale this?" → Show pagination, async processing, database design
-- "What if DeepSeek is down?" → Show graceful fallback strategy
+- "What if Gemini is down?" → Show graceful fallback strategy
 - "Is this better than manual review?" → Show time savings, consistency, accuracy
 - "How do merchants use this?" → Walk through demo with merchant perspective